score-json/nlohmann_json/TSF/README.md

 ## Subject-Matter-Expert-scores

 The intention with the SME scores is to find the _true_ trustable score by means of a heuristic law-of-large-numbers argument.
-Therefore, it is very much welcome if contributors add their SME scores to statements for which they feel confident to do so.
+Therefore, it is very much welcome for contributors to add their SME scores to statements for which they feel confident to do so.
 While the committer may check SME scores for plausibility, it is recommended to not question SME scores as this interferes with the assumed independence of the SME!
-It is recommended that changes to SME scores are accumulated in the branch ``develop`` before the release of a new version of the documentation as to not clutter the release history.
 It is highly recommended to not delete SME scores under usual circumstances; most certainly, the SME scores should never be changed by anybody except the original SME.
 The following unusual circumstances can, after careful consideration, justify the removal or (much preferably!) the request for re-evaluation by the original SMEs: